wordpress-mobile/release-toolkit-gutenberg-mobile/Releasing.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>o Message any related Slack channels to inform that the gutenberg-mobile release is now cut and any new WPiOS and WPAndroid changes having related gutenberg-mobile or gutenberg parts should now be merged to <code>gutenberg/after_X.XX.X</code> branches until WPiOS and WPAndroid have cut their own releases next week.</p>
+<p>o Message any related Slack channels to inform that the gutenberg-mobile release is now cut and any new WPiOS and WPAndroid changes having related gutenberg-mobile or gutenberg parts should now be merged to <code>gutenberg/after_X.XX.X</code> branches on WPiOS and WPAndroid until their own releases are cut next week.</p>
 <!-- /wp:paragraph -->

 <!-- wp:heading {"level":3} -->